kylemcdonald/kylemcdonald.net/psac/story.md

 I think Duchamp understood the possibilities of condemnation as an alternative to mutual concession.
 He addresses this in his short essay, "[The Creative Act](http://www.iaaa.nl/cursusAA&AI/duchamp.html)".
 He says once an artist gives their work to the spectator, it's up to the spectator to make a decision about that work.

 Sometimes it's up to a single spectator to decide whether something is art or not, whether it moves them, makes them think, or has any other impact.
 Maybe it's the customs agent, or the visitors to a gallery or museum.
-Over time, these kind of cultural decisions are made by people in power: judges and other legal entities, gallery owners, curators, media theorists, collectors.
+Over time, these kinds of cultural decisions are made by people in power: judges and other legal entities, gallery owners, curators, media theorists, collectors.
 With "People Staring at Computers," I saw something new: a massive audience engaged in a collective decision-making about the culture they wanted to adopt, in realtime, via comment threads strewn across blog posts and news articles

 In the essay, Duchamp also explains how artists are never aware of all the ideas and forces affecting us.
 If I was lost in "keytweeter" instead of the empty expressions from the webcam timelapse, I might have tried keylogging instead.
 I suspect that the Secret Service got involved because they expected this.
 Maybe it's common practice to use public machines for identity theft?
 Maybe they saw the photos, and thought I was pairing the images with passwords and credit card numbers?
 If my behavior was less ambiguously non-criminal, things could have turned out very different.